 - Degrees offered: A.A., B.A., BGS, B.S., B.Mus., B.S.N., D.N.P., M.B.A., M. Div., M. Div/M.B.A., M.S., M.S.N., Pharm.D., Pharm.D./M.B.A.

 - 288,000+ library volumes (books and audiovisual material)

 - International study available in Argentina, Austria, Belgium, Brazil, China, Chile, Costa Rica, Ecuador, France, Germany, Greece, India, Italy, Japan, Mexico, Morocco, New Zealand, South Asia, Spain, Uganda and the United Kingdom.

 - Evening undergraduate degrees in ministry, organizational management and psychology (on campus and online)

-- Master’s degree programs in counseling (specialization in marriage, couple and family counseling; mental health counseling and school guidance counseling) and leadership
+- Master’s degree programs in Counselor Education (specialization in marriage, couple and family counseling; mental health counseling and school guidance counseling) and leadership